Control your IHC: primary antibody controls you should know

 1. Genetic methods

-Recombinant Expression: A method used for a primary antibody control is the use of a transfected cell line recombinantly expressing the protein recognized by the primary antibody.
-The untransfected cells serve as a negative control since they do not endogenously express the protein of interest.
+Recombinant Expression: A method used for primary antibody control is using a transfected cell line recombinantly expressing the protein recognized by the primary antibody.
+The untransfected cells serve as a negative control since they do not express the protein of interest endogenously.
 Confounding factors or limitations: low transfection yield and misexpression due to poor cell host selection.

 CRISPR (knockout) / siRNA (knockdown): these represent approaches for guided removal or reduction of a protein within a cell and non-human in vivo models allowing the tissue to be fixed and prepared using the same procedure as the experimental animals.
 For CRISPR-based techniques, the gene expression of a protein is completely and permanently erased.
 With siRNA the reduction of gene expression is temporary.
 If you work with an antibody with high specificity for the gene products knocked out, no immunostaining should be detected.
 Confounding factors or limitations: these methods are only applicable for cells and animal models, not for human tissues.
 The success of these methods is also dependent on the genetic constructs and the transfection efficiency.
 Another confounding factor relates to the incompatibility of a knockout with cell viability.

 Western blot shows that the antibody labels a single band, representing the protein with the known molecular weight.
 These immunoblots are technically straightforward, and thus the most common specificity control applied for commercial antibodies.
 However, this method has some flaws.